Rhydygwydd is a Grade II listed building in the Carmarthenshire local planning authority area, Wales. First listed on 9 November 2021. Farmhouse.

 Description

-The original house appears to have consist of a hall and inner room, separated by a partition rather than a cross wall, with added parlour at the uphill end and kitchen at the downhill end.
-Ground floor rooms have concrete floors, except for a small area of surviving flagstones in the original hall, and mostly rendered walls.
-The hall also retains cross beams and a fireplace with timber lintel (sawn short in C20), chamfered with simple run-out stops.
-The original inner room is divided into 2 small rooms which have boarded doors, and a simple steep C19 ladder stair, concealed behind a boarded partition.
-The parlour at the uphill end has a C19 wooden fireplace surround.
-The kitchen has a fireplace with cambered brick head, and in the corner of the room a C19 steep ladder stair concealed behind a later boarded partition.
-The upper floor of the original house has modern partitions, the underside of the roof is boarded, and the roof trusses are concealed, with the exception of one truss at the downhill end.
-This had a collar beam truss but the beam has been sawn off and fixed at a higher level.
+The original house appears to have comprised a hall and inner room, initially separated by a partition rather than a cross wall, with a parlour added at the uphill end and a kitchen at the downhill end.
+Ground floor rooms have concrete floors, though a small area of original flagstones remains in the hall.
+The walls are mostly rendered.
+The hall retains cross beams and a fireplace with a timber lintel that was sawn short in the 20th century, and which is chamfered with simple run-out stops.
+The original inner room has been subdivided into two small rooms, featuring boarded doors.
+A simple, steep, 19th-century ladder stair is concealed behind a boarded partition.
+The parlour at the uphill end has a 19th-century wooden fireplace surround, while the kitchen has a fireplace with a cambered brick head.
+A 19th-century steep ladder stair is concealed behind a later boarded partition in the corner of the kitchen.
+The upper floor of the original house has modern partitions; the underside of the roof is boarded and the roof trusses are generally concealed, except for one truss at the downhill end.
+This truss is a collar beam truss, but the beam has been sawn off and fixed at a higher level.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.